-- 1.2.1 The majority of the IAMP will be authorised by a DCO made pursuant to the Planning Act 2008.
+- 1.2.1 The majority of the IAMP project (IAMP TWO) will be authorised by a DCO made pursuant to the Planning Act 2008.
 IAMP LLP is a Limited Liability Partnership set up by Sunderland City Council and South Tyneside Council to progress and deliver the IAMP.
-The partnership will be responsible for preparing the DCO application and delivering the project, should it be consented.
-To accommodate the projected growth in the automotive and advanced manufacturing sectors, IAMP LLP is proposing the development to provide approximately 390,000sqm of manufacturing floor space.
-The proposed project site is on land to the north of the existing Nissan plant, to the west of the A19 and to the south of the A184. - 1.2.2 The Secretary of State designated the IAMP as nationally significant in September 2015, bringing it within the consenting regime of the Planning Act 2008.
-The recent announcements by Nissan in relation to new model production at Sunderland will require an early phase of development to commence at IAMP during Summer 2018, with buildings available for occupation by automotive suppliers by Summer 2019 and fully operational by the end of 2019.
+The partnership will be responsible for preparing the DCO application for IAMP TWO and delivering the project, should it be consented.
+To accommodate the projected growth in the automotive and advanced manufacturing sectors, IAMP LLP is proposing to provide approximately 390,000sqm of manufacturing floor space at IAMP.
+The IAMP site is on land to the north of the existing Nissan plant, to the west of the A19 and to the south of the A184. - 1.2.2 The Secretary of State designated the IAMP as nationally significant in September 2015, bringing it within the consenting regime of the Planning Act 2008.
+The announcements by Nissan in relation to new model production at Sunderland required an early phase of development (IAMP ONE), which commenced during Summer 2018, to enable buildings to be available for occupation by automotive suppliers during 2019..
 To address this and other project changes since the original direction in September 2015, IAMP LLP applied to the Secretary of State for a variation of the 2015 direction.
 The Secretary of State varied the 2015 direction, enabling IAMP ONE to be progressed through an application under the Town and Country Planning Act 1990.
-This has enabled consent to be achieved in accordance with the IAMP Area Action Plan, in a timescale that facilitates construction commencing on site in Summer 2018.
-The project of national significance to be consented by DCO will now be referred to as IAMP TWO and will deliver around two-thirds of the overall IAMP project.
-Further details available Planning Inspectorate are on the website (https://infrastructure.planninginspectorate.gov.uk/projects/north-east/internationaladvanced-manufacturing-park-iamp/) - 1.2.3 The IAMP scheme has been progressed in close liaison with Nissan Motor Manufacturing UK ("NMUK"), in relation to the design of the site but also the commercial demand and timing of investment at IAMP.
+This has enabled planning consent to be achieved in accordance with the IAMP Area Action Plan, in a timescale that enabled construction to commence on site in Summer 2018.
+The project of national significance to be consented by DCO is now referred to as IAMP TWO and will deliver around two-thirds of the overall IAMP project.
+Further details are available on the Planning Inspectorate website (https://infrastructure.planninginspectorate.gov.uk/projects/north-east/internationaladvanced-manufacturing-park-iamp/) - 1.2.3 The IAMP scheme has been progressed in close liaison with Nissan Motor Manufacturing UK ("NMUK"), in relation to the design of the site but also the commercial demand and timing of investment at IAMP.
 One of the key end user groups for IAMP will be the expanding automotive supply base associated with Nissan and other automotive manufacturers in the UK, so it has been important that the design of the site can accommodate the requirements of this sector and the need to link effectively into the existing NMUK facility to the south of the IAMP site.
 The design also needs to ensure that, during construction and operation, impacts on the existing NMUK facility are mitigated to avoid delays to production, logistics and the movement of completed goods through the Strategic Road Network ("SRN") and to the Port of Tyne.
-This has involved extensive dialogue between HE, NMUK, the IAMP LLP and the two local authorities - South Tyneside Council ("STC") and Sunderland City Council ("SCC") - to discuss and reach agreement on the key principles of the A19 Testo's and Downhill Lane schemes and the internal highway network on the IAMP site.
+This has involved extensive dialogue between HE, NMUK, IAMP LLP and the two local authorities - South Tyneside Council ("STC") and Sunderland City Council ("SCC") - to discuss and reach agreement on the key principles of the A19 Testo's and Downhill Lane schemes and the internal highway network on the IAMP site.

-1.3 A1 Birtley to Coalhouse Background
+1.3 A1 Birtley to Coal House Background